Marine Weather Information

 - Met 101: National Marine Weather Manual (hi-res, 54 MB) ♦ Met 101: Guide de météo marine national (54 Mo)

 Marine forecasts are designed primarily for use in offshore waters.
 However, much of the cruiser's sailing is done near shore.
 The marine forecast is a good starting point when trying to gauge coastal wind effects because local winds are influenced by open-ocean winds.
-Chapter 2 of Met 101 explains the large variety of factors which can affect winds near the coast.
-Met 101 is essential to understanding the Regional Weather Guide
+Met 101 is essential to understanding the Atlantic Regional Marine Weather Guide.
+Met 101: Chapter 2,Wind, explains the large variety of factors which can affect winds near the coast, and will help you understand why winds you encountered were not in the forecast.

 Weatheradio Canada, operated by Environment Canada's Meteorological Service, broadcasts continuously on Marine VHF channels WX1 – WX7, providing marine and terrestrial forecasts in English and French.
 Each transmitter gives the marine forecast and outlook for a few marine areas local to the transmitter.
 The following should be taken into consideration: